The Commoner Class

 Old Reliable

-If you choose a tool proficiency, you can wield tools from that set as improvised weapons that deals 1d6 bludgeoning, piercing, or slashing damage on hit.
-If you choose a weapon, its damage die becomes 1d6 if it was not already larger.
+If you choose a tool proficiency, you wield tools from that set as improvised weapons that deal either 1d6 bludgeoning, piercing, or slashing damage on hit.
+If you choose a weapon, its damage die becomes 1d6 unless it was already larger.

-in place of your Strength, for its attack and damage rolls.
+in place of Strength, for its attack and damage rolls.

 Tall Tales